By Ken Brossman, Chief Sales Officer, Marine Credit Union

 - Consolidation – Paying off your other debt to reduce the interest and payments.

-- Home improvement projects – In the example above, 5 years into paying off your mortgage, you could take out a home equity loan to renovate your kitchen.
+- Home improvement projects – In the example above, 5 years into paying off your mortgage, you could take out a home equity loan to renovate your kitchen, increasing the home’s value.

 - Emergency fund – Having a home equity line credit available, prepares you for a major home repair, an accident or medical bills.
 A nice feature of the HELOC is that if you don’t carry a balance, you don’t a have payment due monthly, but still have the security of the line of credit being available in case of an emergency.